 WEST AFRICAN CROCODILE

-West African Crocodile, also known as the Dessert Crocodile in Mauritania.
-Until recently thought to be a synonym for the Nile crocodile, however recent studies showed that they are in fact a different species.
+West African Crocodile, also known as the Desert Crocodile in Mauritania.
+Until recently thought to be a synonym for the Nile Crocodile, however recent studies showed that they are in fact a different species.